-Among the factors that are common to the poorest states in the United States are high employment rates, low minimum wages, a social services safety net that are deficient and low minimum wages.
+Among the factors that are common to the poorest states in the United States are high unemployment rates, low minimum wages, and a deficient social safety net.
 Furthermore, even when there are jobs in these states, they tend to be different kinds of jobs and in different industries than those that are prevalent in states with the lowest poverty rates.
 Specifically, low-paying manufacturing jobs and jobs in the customer service sector tend to be more common in states with the highest poverty rates.
 Higher paying jobs such as those in information technology, professional services, and finance are far more common in states with the lowest poverty rates.

 The Poor States

-Many of the states with the highest rates of poverty in the USA are located in the country´s deep south, and these include West Virginia, Kentucky, and Louisiana.
+Many of the states with the highest rates of poverty in the USA are located in the country's south, and these include West Virginia, Kentucky, and Louisiana.